Activities at Emily Jackson House Care Home

 Activities Lead

 Hi, My name is Paula and I am the Lead Activities Coordinator here at Emily Jackson House.
-I absolutely love supporting our residents to take part in meaningful activities and delivering a person centered activity program.
+I absolutely love supporting our residents to take part in meaningful activities and delivering a person centred activity program.

 Activities and Events Partnerships